Hear about iJOBS from our students

 Phase 2 applications require at least 12 hours of prior Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
 Applications are open to graduate students and postdoctoral fellows.
 Graduate students must be in good academic standing (GPA > 3.0) and have completed the proposition qualifier.
 Postdocs can apply at any stage.
 Applications open each spring in April and programming begins the following September.
 Completion of Phase 1 and 2 components allows a trainee to obtain an Attestation of Completion Certificate from iJOBS.

 Please note that iJOBS does not organize or promote full-time internships.
 Instead, we offer externships/shadowing in Phase 2. iJOBS administration strongly suggests that if a trainee does want an internship that they talk to their faculty PI and get their permission BEFORE applying to the internship.
 Furthermore, students should be close to completing their degree/thesis prior to applying for an internship.

 Phase 3 (iMPLEMENT) is intended to serve as a bridge between career focus and career placement, with preparation for the job search and employment for trainees who have been through Phase 2.
-Individualized resume and cover letter preparation, as well as interview practice and job searching tools, are provided.
+Individualized resume, LinkedIn and cover letter preparation, as well as interview practice and job searching tools, are provided.